tidyverse/tidyverse.org/content/blog/tabpfn-cran/index.md

 When evaluating pre-trained models, there is a possibility that they may have memorized well-known datasets (e.g., Ames housing, Palmer penguins).
 TabPFN isn't trained that way, but just in case we are worried about that, we'll use lesser-known data.
 [Worley (1987)](https://scholar.google.com/scholar?as_sdt=0%2C7&q=Worley%2C+B.+A.+%281987%29.+%22Deterministic+uncertainty+analysis%22) derived a mechanistic model for the flow rate of liquids from two aquifers positioned vertically (i.e., the "upper" and "lower" aquifers).
 We'll generate some of that data and add completely noisy predictors to increase the difficulty.
 The outcome is very skewed, so we'll log that too.

-While tabpfn is not a tidymodels package, we'll load the tidymodels library for simulation, data splitting, and visualization.
+Additionally, we'll load the tidymodels library for simulation, data splitting, and visualization.

 ``` r
 library(tabpfn)